ARMmbed/lora-docs/docs/intro-to-lora.md

 ### 3.1 - Some notes on writing firmware

-#### Sending data constantly
+#### Restrictions on sending data

 You cannot send data constantly because of spectrum regulations.
-The spectrum that LoRa uses is unlicensed, but that does not mean that it's unregulated.
-For example, in Europe there are duty cycle limitations of 1% - you can only send 1% of the time.
-In the US there's dwell time, which requires you to wait at least 400 ms. between transmissions.
-If you do something that would violate these regulations, sending will fail.
-How fast you are allowed to send depends on the spread factor that you use.
+Although the spectrum that LoRa uses is unlicensed, that does not mean it's unregulated.
+For example, in Europe there are duty cycle limitations of 1% - meaning you can only send 1% of the time.
+In the US, there's dwell time, which requires you to wait at least 400 ms. between transmissions.
+If you violate these regulations, your data transmission will fail.
+How fast you are allowed to send data depends on the spread factor that you use.
 With a higher spread factor, it takes longer to send a message - though the chance that it will be received by a gateway increases.
-Thus, you need to wait longer before you can send again.
+But you will need to wait longer before you can send data again.
 During development, you can set the spread factor to SF7 (the lowest), so you can send every 6-7 seconds.

 LoRaWAN has a feature called Adaptive Data Rating (ADR), through which the network can control the spread factor.
 You probably want this enabled.

-#### Blocking pins
+#### Blocked pins

 A disadvantage of the SX1272 and SX1276 LoRa shields is that they block a lot of pins.
 You can solder some new headers on the back of the shield to add new peripherals, or use a microcontroller like the nRF51-DK or a NUCLEO board that has more pins available than just the Arduino headers.

 ### 3.2 - Registering the device on The Things Network

 LoRaWAN uses an end-to-end encryption scheme that uses two session keys.
-One key is held by the network server, and another one is held by the application server (in this tutorial TTN fulfills both roles).
+One key is held by the network server, and the other is held by the application server (in this tutorial TTN fulfils both roles).
 These session keys are created when the device joins the network.
-For the initial authentication with the network the application needs its device EUI, the application EUI of the application it wants to join, and a pre-shared key (the application key).
+For the initial authentication with the network, the application needs its device EUI, the EUI of the application it wants to join (referred to as the application EUI), and a pre-shared key (the application key).

 The device EUI and application EUI are globally unique identifiers.
 You can buy a block of EUIs from the [IEEE](http://standards.ieee.org/develop/regauth/tut/eui.pdf).
-If you're using a module it often already has an EUI printed on the module.
-If you're using a radio shield you can use an EUI from The Things Network's block.
+If you're using a module, it may have an EUI printed on the module.
+If you're using a radio shield, you can use an EUI from The Things Network's block.

-<span class="notes">**Note:** In LoRaWAN 1.1 the application key is replaced by the join key, and the initial authentication is handled by the join server.
-However, at the time of writing this is not implemented on The Things Network.</span>
+<span class="notes">**Note:** In LoRaWAN 1.1, the application key is replaced by the join key, and the initial authentication is handled by the join server.
+However, at the time of writing, this is not implemented on The Things Network.</span>

 Let's register the device in The Things Network and generate some keys:

 1. Go to [The Things Network console](https://console.thethingsnetwork.org).
-1. Click *Applications*.
+1. Click **Applications**.
-1. Click *Add application*.
+1. Click **Add application**.

     <span class="images">![Add application in TTN](assets/ttn8.png)</span>

-1. Fill in the details of your application, and click *Add application*.
+1. Fill in the details of your application, and click **Add application**.

     <span class="images">![Application details](assets/ttn9.png)<span>Filling in the application details in The Things Network.</span></span>

 1. You're redirected to the application page.
-Under *Devices*, click *Register device*.
+Under **Devices**, click **Register device**.

     <span class="images">![Register device](assets/ttn10.png)</span>

-1. If your device has an EUI printed on it, fill this in under 'Device EUI'.
+1. If your device has an EUI printed on it, enter this in under **Device EUI**.

     <span class="images">![Device EUI on a LoRa module](assets/ttn11.png)<span>The device EUI is often printed on the module, or on the box.</span></span>

-1. If your device does not have an EUI printed on it, press the 'generate' button.
-Do not make an EUI up, these EUIs need to be globally unique.
-Clicking 'generate' will allocate you an EUI from a block owned by The Things Network.
+1. If your device does not have an EUI printed on it, press the **generate** button to allocate you an EUI from a block owned by The Things Network.
+Do **not** make an EUI up, it must be globally unique.

     <span class="images">![Generating Device EUI](assets/ttn12.png)</span>

-1. Fill in the rest of the details and click *Register*.
+1. Fill in the rest of the details and click **Register**.

     <span class="images">![Registering a new device in TTN](assets/ttn13.png)</span>